massimobottelli/pong-AI/README.md

 # How to use

 1. Run `train.py` to start training the model.
 The script will automatically play Pong and record the necessary data to create the dataset.
-2. Once the dataset big enough (2000 to 3000 records recommended), run `learn.py` to train the machine learning model.
+2. Once the dataset big enough (minimum 500 records recommended), run `learn.py` to train the machine learning model.
 3. After the AI training, run `play.py` to play Pong against AI.

 # How it works